Masters of Light: Capturing Color, Light & The Human Experience

 In my line of work, I see lighting design and photography moving in parallel—both as art and a science.
 The fact that there is always something new to learn and ways to improve both crafts means that you will always advance, but never truly master the arts.
 Having this continuous learning curve simply fascinates me.

 This is even more critical when you are capturing illuminated art.
-Not using the right colour temperature white light, or using light sources without high colour rendering capabilities, for example, can drastically alter how a painting is perceived.
+Not using the right color temperature white light, or using light sources without high color rendering capabilities, for example, can drastically alter how a painting is perceived.

-Soraa had the clever idea of collaborating with a gallery and utilizing art pieces that not only added a splash of colour and artistic interest to their space, but demonstrated the capabilities of Soraa’s lighting in the best way possible.
-The colours of the art were literally popping off the walls!
+SORAA had the clever idea of collaborating with a gallery and utilizing art pieces that not only added a splash of color and artistic interest to their space, but demonstrated the capabilities of SORAA’s lighting in the best way possible.
+The colors of the art were literally popping off the walls!

-GP: Lighting designers are always after the products with the best colour rendering capabilities, but colour consistency within a manufacturer’s product range is key.
-When lighting a space, you want to ensure that the same type of white lighting is used throughout and that all colours are rendered as realistically as possible.
+GP: Lighting designers are always after the products with the best color rendering capabilities, but color consistency within a manufacturer’s product range is key.
+When lighting a space, you want to ensure that the same type of white lighting is used throughout and that all colors are rendered as realistically as possible.

-In the image below, the same sitting booth has been illuminated using two different types of Soraa LEDs.
-On the left there is 2700K Soraa VIVID™ LED with Warm Dim, while on the right there is 2700K Soraa HEALTHY™ with ZEROBLUE™ technology, where the light spectrum does not contain any blue content.
+In the image below, the same sitting booth has been illuminated using two different types of SORAA LEDs.
+On the left there is 2700K SORAA VIVID™ LED with Warm Dim, while on the right there is 2700K SORAA HEALTHY™ with ZEROBLUE™ technology, where the light spectrum does not contain any blue content.
 Our eyes will most times “fill in the gaps” and cannot tell the difference between the two easily—unless, of course, you are a trained lighting professional that has been working with light for years.
-Cameras, on the other hand, can exaggerate any colour variation despite the fact that they cannot capture the same dynamic range our eyes can.
+Cameras, on the other hand, can exaggerate any color variation despite the fact that they cannot capture the same dynamic range our eyes can.
 Thankfully, this was not the case in this instance where the two booths looked pretty much identical.